SaraSithi/sarasithi.github.io/index.markdown

 </div>

 ### User Profile
 At first, Nami was created for myself as a trumpet player and as an interface in which I could manipulate my acoustic trumpet sound in-real time.
 The gestures I used would not only trigger, synthesize or otherwise control sound, but they would also tell a story.
-This storytelling would draw from my cultural body (embodied experiences) which are not limited to the following identity descriptors: performer, trumpet player, composer, improviser, and Nikkei (Japanese American)
+This storytelling would draw from my cultural body (embodied experiences) which are not limited to the following identity descriptors: performer, trumpet player, composer, improviser, and Nikkei (Japanese American).

 ### Gestures
 Existing augmented trumpet interfaces have largely depended upon traditional effective gestures including valve pressing in the right hand, extending the first or third valves slides or utilizing various mutes and their accompanying gestures with the left hand.
 Nami is unique in that it privileges the exploration of accompanist and figurative gesture while allowing the performer access to multiple simultaneous controls.